 To know how this works, all you have to do is look at the first part of the name.
 Echocardiograms use high-pitched sound waves to pick up echoes that bounce off different parts of your heart.
 Much the same way an ultrasound can pick up the image of an unborn baby, these echoes are turned into moving pictures of your heart that you and your cardiologist can view on a video screen.

-The following are the types of echocardiograms performed at Heart Care Specialists, each with a different purpose.
+The following are the types of echocardiograms performed at Capital Health - Heart Care Specialists, each with a different purpose.

 - A transthoracic echocardiogram is used to look for abnormal heart sounds, enlarged heart, unexplained chest pains, shortness of breath, or irregular beats.
 The views from the test are typically concentrated on your chest or abdominal wall, which is why it is used to look at the thickness and movement of the heart wall, the workings of the heart valves (or artificial valve if you have one), the size and shape of the heart chambers and their ability to pump blood during each heartbeat.
 This test is also used to look for blood clots and tumors inside the heart as well as detect diseases such as cardiomyopathy, which affects the heart muscle and its ability to contract.

 - A stress echocardiogram is done to find any possible decrease in blood flow to your heart (a condition known as ischemia).
 The reason it is called a “stress test” is because the test is done both before and after your heart rate is increased, which is done through controlled stressing of the heart muscle (either through exercise or by using medicine).